 Initiation.

-The Repatriation Coordinator will initiate Consultation as required by this policy, as early as possible when new information or Human Remains or potential NAGPRA/CalNAGPRA-eligible Human Remain or Cultural Items are identified, or in conducting reevaluations as described in Section VI.
-Initiation of Consultation shall include the opportunity for the Tribes to meet with the Campus Committee for brief introductions at the next scheduled meeting, provided the Campus Committee has time to accommodate such meeting without significant impact to its planned agenda.
+The Repatriation Coordinator will initiate Consultation as required by this policy, as early as possible when:

+New information or Human Remains or potential NAGPRA/CalNAGPRA-eligible Human Remains or Cultural Items are identified; and

+Conducting proactive re-evaluations of previous CUI determinations, in order to meet CalNAGPRA requirements, as described in Section VI.

+Initiation of Consultation will include the opportunity for the Tribe(s) to meet with the Campus Committee for brief introductions at the next scheduled meeting, provided the Campus Committee has time to accommodate such meeting without significant impact to its planned agenda.

+When a Repatriation Coordinator initiates Consultation, an initial communication (e.g., letter or email) with sufficient information will be provided to Tribal Representatives to determine if they have an interest in participating in the Consultation process, believe they are Culturally Affiliated with Native American Human Remains and/or Cultural Items, and if they know of other Tribes that may have an interest.
+If no response is received, the Repatriation Coordinator will attempt additional notifications using alternative means, such as by U.S. mail or phone.

 Response to Consultation Request.

-If Consultation has been requested by a Tribe, the campus Repatriation Coordinator will acknowledge receipt of the request within five business days.
+If a Tribe has requested Consultation, the campus Repatriation Coordinator will acknowledge receipt of the request within five (5) business days.

 Response to Information Request.

-Requests for information must be acknowledged within 5 days.
-Within 60 days from the receipt of the request and no less than monthly thereafter, the campus Repatriation Coordinator will provide the requested information or the status of the work being done on the request.
+Requests for information must be acknowledged within five (5) days.
+Within sixty (60) days from the receipt of the request and no less than monthly thereafter, the campus Repatriation Coordinator will provide the requested information or the status of the work being done on the request.

 Preparation.

 The campus Repatriation Coordinator will review all known information about the Human Remains or Cultural Items, and identify potentially Culturally Affiliated Tribes or State Culturally Affiliated Tribes and traditional Aboriginal lands or tribal lands from where the Human Remains and/or Cultural Items were removed, regardless of whether the Tribes are currently physically present in the area.
 Sources of information that may be useful in researching potentially relevant tribes include National NAGPRA and NAHC resources, previous NAGPRA Federal Register notices, and federal land claims.
-When a Repatriation Coordinator initiates consultation, an initial communication (e.g., letter or email) with sufficient information will be provided to Tribal Representatives to determine if they have an interest in participating in the Consultation process, believe they are Culturally Affiliated with Native American Human Remains and/or Cultural Items, and if they know of other Tribes that may have an interest.
-If no response is received, the Repatriation Coordinator will attempt additional notifications using alternative means, such as by U.S. mail or phone.

 Participants.

-Consultation will be conducted with Tribal Representatives authorized by their tribal government to consult on the Tribe’s behalf concerning Repatriation.
-If the campus Repatriation Coordinator is unclear whether the representative is the authorized representative, they may contact the Tribal Historic Preservation Officer (THPO) or tribal administration and request an official tribal letter providing this information.
+Consultation will be conducted with Tribal Representatives authorized by their tribal government to consult on the Tribe’s behalf concerning Repatriation..

 Records.

 Campuses should maintain a record of all communications in a communication log.
 Communication may be through posted letter, email, phone, and in-person as the occasion warrants.
 When using non-written forms of communication, a follow-up email or letter should be sent within a day to ensure that agreed to decisions and next steps are accurate.
-Any formal notes should be offered and reviewed by the Consulting parties to ensure accuracy before they are accepted into the formal record.
+Any formal notes should be offered and reviewed by the consulting parties to ensure accuracy before they are accepted into the formal record.
 Consistent and repeated contact best assures progress.

 Meetings.